crownstone/website/README.md

 	  - syntax.css

 Other syntax options you can probably find in no time searching online or checking other posts.

+## Include snippets

+You can include snippets through the following syntax:

+    {% include snippets/social-card %}

+To add arguments:

+    {% include snippets/social-card channel="opengraph" %}
+    {% include snippets/social-card channel="twitter" %}

+Something like `page` is available in such a snippet.

 ## Admin